emanuele-moscato/pytorch-explorations/README.md

 # pytorch-explorations
-A repo to explore the PyTorch deep learning framework
+A repo to explore the PyTorch deep learning library.